stanford-crfm/levanter/docs/Blog-Post.md

 * Named axes allow you to abstract over unreferenced dimensions, making code more flexible.
 * Broadcasting leads to unreadable strings of `reshape`s, `transpose`s, `view`s and (`un`)`squeeze`s that obfuscate the intent of the code.

-We would also contend that positional code is more bug-prone: those `transpose`s and `reshape`s are easy to get wrong, resulting in silent bugs that are hard to catch.
+We also contend that positional code is more bug-prone: those `transpose`s and `reshape`s are easy to get wrong, resulting in silent bugs that are hard to catch.
 Implicit broadcasting, also common in positional code, can lead to similar easy-to-miss bugs.